 Again, this bulk-bagged combo is mostly used for when we are filling many large beds at once.
 For instances where just one or two modest beds need to be filled, we’ll often go with all bagged material.
 For a smaller volume, we’ve found it isn’t worth the delivery fee or minimum order amount to get the bulk soil.
 Plus, the bagged stuff is often times superior in quality anyways.

 Compost is organic matter that has been thoroughly broken down and decomposed into rich nutrient-dense plant food.
 It is a killer soil conditioner and will make your garden shine!
 We try to add as much homemade compost from our worm bin or our large compost pile as possible.
-However, we usually cannot make quite enough homemade compost to meet all of our needs, especially for large projects like filling raised beds.
+(To learn about 6 different ways to compost at home, plus some general compost 101 do’s and don’ts, see this article!)
+Unfortunately, we usually cannot make quite enough homemade compost to meet all of our needs – especially for large projects like filling raised beds.
 So we do end up supplementing with organic bagged compost or bulk compost too.
 The bulk compost option that we purchase is made from local green waste.

 Our favorite bagged compost is Malibu Compost Biodynamic Blend, or just referred to as “Bu’s”.
 It is aged, composted cow manure from certified organic dairy farms.
 They use biodynamic practices.
 The compost ingredients include organic aged manure, straw, vineyard wood chips, plus yarrow, chamomile, valerian, stinging nettle, dandelion, and oak bark!
 It is not uncommon to rip open a bag to dozens of happy worms squirming around in there.